 Welcome to Last Week in Privacy!
-Each week, OneTrust’s in-house privacy experts will give you the top international privacy industry highlights from last week.
-This week, we are providing the top news and updates by region:
+Each week, OneTrust’s in-house privacy experts will give you the top international privacy news from the last week.
+This week, we are providing the top news and updates by region.

 Singapore’s Personal Data Protection Commission issued a guide to accountability under the Singapore Personal Data Protection Act.
 In particular, the Guide outlines how organizations should approach accountability under the Act within their organization and industry, and provides clarity on the Commission’s interpretation of accountability in relation to the Act.
 The Guide highlights that in order to succeed in an increasingly digital economy, organizations should shift from a compliance based approach when managing personal data to an accountability based approach.
 The PDPC also noted that it had updated the current “Openness Obligation” to the “Accountability Obligation” in their Advisory Guidelines on Key Concepts in the PDPA in line with the Guide.

 The European Data Protection Board (EDPB) published its 2018 annual report.
 In particular, the Annual Report highlights that in 2018 the EDPB endorsed the 16 different GDPR-related guidelines of the Article 29 Working Party, adopted four more guidelines, issued 26 opinions on Data Protection Impact Assessments carried out by the national supervisory authorities, and held five plenary meetings in which it adopted guidance and requests for mandates for 36 expert subgroup meetings on a broad range of topics.